Top Mesothelioma Support Services

 Mesothelioma patients usually travel long distances to receive the best care.
 Organizations such as the Air Charity Network and Corporate Angel Network provide free flights to cancer patients who need air transportation to specialty treatment centers.
 The American Cancer Society’s Hope Lodge has more than 30 locations across the country.
 It provides cancer patients and their caregivers a home away from home when traveling for treatment.

-Military veterans with mesothelioma and their family members can stay in one of 86 houses operated by the Fisher House Foundation.
+Military veterans with mesothelioma and their family members can stay in one of 86 houses the Fisher House Foundation operates.
 The nationwide network of homes has provided more than 9 million nights of lodging for veterans since 1990.

 Mesothelioma treatment is costly.
-People affected by this rare cancer have options for financial assistance, including grants, government programs such as Medicare and Social Security, and mesothelioma compensation.
+People with this rare cancer have options for financial assistance, including grants, government programs such as Medicare and Social Security, as well as mesothelioma compensation.
 Veterans diagnosed with mesothelioma are eligible for VA benefits and other forms of financial assistance.
 In addition to paying for treatment, financial compensation from these programs helps mesothelioma patients cover the costs of medical equipment, home care, travel expenses and end-of-life decisions.

 Caregiver and Family Support

 Mesothelioma caregivers have unique needs separate from patients that require support to avoid caregiver burnout.
-Caregivers are the strongest source of support for mesothelioma patients, but it is essential that caregivers find their own types of support.
+Caregivers are the strongest source of support for mesothelioma patients, but it’s essential for caregivers to find their own types of support.

 Support Groups for Mesothelioma and Cancer

 Because mesothelioma is such a rare cancer, it can be valuable for survivors to find people living with the same diagnosis.
-It is also beneficial for mesothelioma caregivers to talk with others caring for patients.
+It’s also beneficial for mesothelioma caregivers to talk with others caring for patients.

 Mesothelioma-focused support outlets are available online and over the phone, and general cancer support groups are available in person.
 It’s helpful to join several support groups to gain access to different sources of support when you need them.
 You may want an in-person group for when you’re feeling well enough to attend, and an online group for when you aren’t.